tomjoht/learnapidoc/_docs/resources/docapis_more_rest_exercises.md

 permalink: /docapis_more_rest_exercises.html
 keywords:
 course: "Documenting REST APIs"
-weight: 6.0
+weight: 13.1
 sidebar: docapis
-section: otherapis
+section: resources
-path1: /otherapis.html
+path1: /resources.html
 ---

-Now it's time to explore some other REST APIs and code for some specific scenarios.
+In this resources section, I explore some other REST APIs and code for some specific scenarios.
 This experience will give you more exposure to different REST APIs, how they're organized, the complexities and interdependency of endpoints, and more.

 {% if site.format == "web" %}
 * TOC